riquelmemontijo/library/README.md

 ```
 <hr>

-* Is necessary to create a new database with name "library".
+* It's necessary to create a new database with name "library".
 For this, run the commands:
 ```bash
 docker exec -it db_library psql -U admin